-We eat, sleep & celebrate the Jewish feast of Tabernacles (or feast of booths) – just as our Jewish forefathers did during the Exodus.
+We eat, sleep and decorate our Sukkah for the Jewish feast of Tabernacles (or the feast of booths) – just as our Jewish forefathers did during the Exodus.

 Table of Contents

 Top Sukkot Gifts

 Here’s a quick look at the best Sukkot gifts you can get your friends & family in this Jewish feast of tabernacles.

 |Traditional Sukkot Gift||Sukkot Gift for Kids||Sukkot Hostess Gift||Sukkot Gift Basket||Sukkot Flower Gift|